hari-vickey/eYRC-VB-0900/docs/docs/api.md

 #### pkg_ros_iot_bridge
 This is one of the main packages which is required to complete the objective.

-As this theme is concentrating on development of Automated Warehouse Management System and as we know that an autonomous system needs to do the job on it's own.
-So, It will receive orders only through IOT i.e., HiveMq and all the status are updated again to the internet medium.
-So, there is a need of an API which can act as a Bridge between IOT and ROS.
+As this theme is concentrating on the development of an Automated Warehouse Management System and as we know that an autonomous system needs to do the job on its own.
+So, It will receive orders only through IOT i.e., HiveMq and all the statuses are updated again to the internet medium.
+So, an API that can act as a Bridge between IOT and ROS is needed.

 As this package is a bridge between ROS and IOT, we need to know the working of this package.
-We have included the tree of the package , we will discuss all the files and their usage on this package.
+We have included the tree of the package, we will discuss all the files and their usage on this package.

 ![alt text](images/tree_rosiot.png)